kevin-ch-day/ScytaleDroid/docs/device_analysis/README.md

 Keep this structure in mind when proposing changes or contributing code—the harvest submodules deliberately isolate scope, planning, and execution so they can be tested independently.

+## Inventory guard logging and improvement targets

+What is logged today

+- Inventory deltas are computed once during a sync and persisted in snapshot metadata (new/removed/updated/changed), so dashboards and guard prompts read the same numbers instead of recomputing on the fly.【F:scytaledroid/DeviceAnalysis/inventory/runner.py†L148-L186】【F:scytaledroid/DeviceAnalysis/inventory_meta.py†L18-L66】
+- The guard flow surfaces its decision through CLI status messages when a stale snapshot or package changes require user action; fresh, unchanged snapshots return immediately without prompting.【F:scytaledroid/DeviceAnalysis/device_menu/inventory_guard/ensure_recent_inventory.py†L88-L152】
+- The last guard decision is stored in memory (`_LAST_GUARD_DECISION`) for troubleshooting during a single CLI session.【F:scytaledroid/DeviceAnalysis/device_menu/inventory_guard/ensure_recent_inventory.py†L23-L47】

+What is **not** logged or persisted

+- Guard prompts and operator choices are printed to the console only; they are not emitted through `LoggingUtils` or persisted alongside the inventory snapshot metadata for later review.【F:scytaledroid/DeviceAnalysis/device_menu/inventory_guard/ensure_recent_inventory.py†L132-L175】
+- The in-memory guard context is cleared on each call and never written to disk or the database, so cross-run auditing is currently impossible.【F:scytaledroid/DeviceAnalysis/device_menu/inventory_guard/ensure_recent_inventory.py†L23-L81】

+Current issues to watch

+- Because prompts are console-only, there is no audit trail showing whether an analyst bypassed a stale snapshot warning or how often quick-sync shortcuts are used.
+This complicates incident review for missed APK pulls and hides guard regressions when running unattended scripts.【F:scytaledroid/DeviceAnalysis/device_menu/inventory_guard/ensure_recent_inventory.py†L132-L175】
+- Dashboard summaries depend on persisted deltas; if snapshot metadata is missing or malformed, the guard falls back to zeroed deltas and may under- report changes.
+Hardened validation for metadata loading would reduce this risk.【F:scytaledroid/DeviceAnalysis/device_menu/inventory_guard/ensure_recent_inventory.py†L88-L112】【F:scytaledroid/DeviceAnalysis/inventory_meta.py†L49-L112】

+Design improvements (database-aware)

+- Emit structured guard decisions (status, delta details, operator choice, scope hash) via `LoggingUtils` and optionally persist them alongside the snapshot metadata or to a small audit table in the existing database.
+This would let us correlate APK pulls with the guard posture when debugging missing artifacts.【F:scytaledroid/DeviceAnalysis/device_menu/inventory_guard/ensure_recent_inventory.py†L23-L175】【F:scytaledroid/DeviceAnalysis/inventory/runner.py†L148-L186】
+- Promote `_LAST_GUARD_DECISION` to a typed data class and serialize it when a sync or APK pull completes, so automated runs can surface guard coverage in dashboards without manual log scraping.【F:scytaledroid/DeviceAnalysis/device_menu/inventory_guard/ensure_recent_inventory.py†L23-L81】
+- Treat snapshot metadata as a contract: validate delta presence and shape at load time, and drop to a “stale until proven fresh” posture if anything is missing to avoid silent mis-gating.
+This can be implemented in `inventory_meta.InventoryMeta.from_payload` with explicit warnings and database-backed fallbacks where available.【F:scytaledroid/DeviceAnalysis/inventory_meta.py†L49-L112】
+- Consider writing guard outcomes to the same database that already receives harvested APK rows, so investigators can join pull history with device guard posture during retrospectives.【F:docs/device_analysis/README.md†L32-L70】【F:scytaledroid/DeviceAnalysis/inventory/runner.py†L186-L193】